RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

 - Network optimizations: HTTP/2 or HTTP/3, connection pooling, keep-alive, and adaptive image delivery (size based on device/viewport).
 - Measure impact: use Macrobenchmark for load times, Firebase Performance for real-user metrics, and Profiler for decode times and cache hit rates.

-### Walk me through your CI/CD setup in GitLab.
+### Walk me through your CI/CD setup in Github Actions.
 What stages did you automate and how do you handle failed builds?
 - CI -> build, test, lint, detekt, with cached Gradle, produce artifacts (APKs, test reports)
 - CD -> staged deploys to internal testing, beta, then production with manual approval, protected branches, and secrets stored in GitLab CI variables.
   - Failed jobs block later stages, flaky checks marked allow_failure, and production requires manual promotion and successful previous stages.